 And amend 5.3.2 Notifications as shown below 5.3.2 Notifications:

 Notification of the IEEE 802 LMSC Interim Electronic Meeting agenda shall be made 15-days prior to the meeting and shall be announced on the IEEE 802 LMSC reflectors.
 The meeting shall be open for observers.
 The notification shall provide the proposed agenda and call-in information.
 On rare occasions, there may be a need for an IEEE 802 LMSC Interim Electronic Meeting to address unexpected circumstances that require a quick response.
-If the Standards Committee Chair decides that such an IEEE 802 LMSC Interim Electronic Meeting is in order, the notification requirement may be as little as 24 hours.
+If the Standards Committee Chair decides that a quick response IEEE 802 LMSC Interim Electronic Meeting is required,notification may be made as little as 24 hours prior to the meeting.

 References: